tc39/proposal-smart-pipelines/readme.md

 If a pipeline body *never* uses a topic variable, then it must be a permitted tacit unary function (single identifier or simple property chain).
 Otherwise, it is a syntax error.
 In particular, tacit style *never* uses parentheses.
 If they need to have parentheses, then they need to have use the topic variable.
 See also [property-chained tacit style][].

 ### General semantics
+[TO DO: Rewrite this section to the conventions of the ES specification.]

 A pipe expression’s semantics are:
 1. The topic expression is evaluated into the topic’s value; call this `topicValue`.
 2. [The body expression is tested for its type][26]: Is it in tacit style (as a tacit function or a tacit constructor), is it in topical style, or is it an invalid body?